seeq12/seeq-connector-sdk-java/README.md

 Now you're ready to start development!

 ### Note: ###
-The setup process described above creates a seeq-link-sdk-debugging-agent/build/resources/main/data/agent-keys/agent. keys file, where the debugging agent stores its authentication keys.
+The setup process described above creates a seeq-link-sdk-debugging-agent/build/resources/main/data/agent-keys/agent.keys file, where the debugging agent stores its authentication keys.

 As long as you don’t delete this file, the debugging agent will remain authenticated, and there is no need to modify src/resources/data/keys/agent.otp again.
 If the file is deleted, you will need to repeat the setup process.